 “Typically, affiliate threat actors avoid pushing ransomware early, opting instead to push files that allow them to expand their reach within the target environment,” said Joseph Edwards, senior malware researcher with ReversingLabs, in a Tuesday analysis.
-“Ransomware almost invariably is deployed last, after compromising the victim's Domain Controller(s), which enables the cybercriminals to use the domain controller (for example: Active Directory) to deploy a group policy object and encrypt all hosts in the affected domains.”
+“Ransomware almost invariably is deployed last, after compromising the victim's Domain Controller(s), which enables the cybercriminals to use the domain controller (for example: Microsoft Entra ID) to deploy a group policy object and encrypt all hosts in the affected domains.”

 The new ransomware version uses an outdated packer with an aim to make reverse engineering difficult; the packer injects indirect jumps every five to seven instructions in order to obfuscate the program’s control flow, said Edwards.

 It also takes several steps to evade detection, including checking whether it is running on a virtual machine, checking the names of open windows to determine if malware analysis tools are being run and checking running processes to see if it is in an analysis environment.
 After it is unpacked, the ransomware attempts to disable back-up and anti-malware endpoint security tools, kill any applications that are known to block data encryption and delete volume shadow copies, technology included that can create backup copies of files or volumes.